manGoweb/HTTP-API-server-for-Arduino-Ethernet-Shield/README.md

  To have the sketch advertise itself using Bonjour, clone
 	git://github.com/neophob/EthernetBonjour.git
  in your ~/sketchbook/libraries/ directory.
-Alternatively, simply remove all EthernetBonjour references in this file and all the rest should still work.
+Alternatively, simply remove all EthernetBonjour references in the sketch and all the rest should still work.

  loosely based on Web Server example by David A. Mellis and Tom Ioge